What Is North Korea's Literacy Rate

 Comprehensive Overview

 Literacy, in its simplest form, is the ability to read and write.
-However, the definition can vary widely depending on the context and the criteria used for assessment.
+On the flip side, the definition can vary widely depending on the context and the criteria used for assessment.
 UNESCO, for instance, defines literacy as the ability to identify, understand, interpret, create, communicate, and compute, using printed and written materials associated with varying contexts.
 It involves a continuum of learning in enabling individuals to achieve their goals, to develop their knowledge and potential, and to participate fully in their community and wider society.

 Historically, North Korea's emphasis on literacy dates back to the post-Korean War period.
 The devastation of the war underscored the need for a skilled workforce to rebuild the nation.
 Kim Il-sung prioritized education as a means to achieve rapid industrialization and self-sufficiency.
-Mass literacy campaigns were launched, and schools were established throughout the country, even in remote rural areas.
+Still, mass literacy campaigns were launched, and schools were established throughout the country, even in remote rural areas.
 These efforts undoubtedly contributed to a significant increase in literacy rates compared to the pre-war era.

 Trends and Latest Developments

 Assessing current trends in North Korea's literacy rates is a complex task due to the lack of reliable data.
 Most information comes from official state sources, which are often viewed with skepticism by international observers.
-However, analyzing related factors such as educational policies, technological advancements, and socio-economic conditions can provide some insights.
+That said, analyzing related factors such as educational policies, technological advancements, and socio-economic conditions can provide some insights.

 Another development is the growing access to digital devices, particularly among the elite in Pyongyang.
 While internet access is strictly controlled and limited to a select few, the use of intranet systems and domestically produced tablets is becoming more common.
 This could potentially enhance access to information and learning resources, but it also raises concerns about surveillance and censorship.